TheSamabo/sts-gateway/README.md

 You should probably set `logging_config`  in root config(`sts_gateway.tml`) to `<path_to...>/logs.yml`

 ### Modbus
-Tcp for now...
+TCP and RTU are both supported
+Keep in mind only function 3 or read holding registers is supported.
-In `modbus.yml` you can find basic configuration of multiple slaves and its corresponding register map
+In `modbus_rtu.yml` and `modbus_tcp.yml` you can find basic configuration of multiple slaves and its corresponding register map

 ## Acknowledgments